 This is a team game in which one ‘code master’ per team will provide a one-word clue to their team with the hopes of uncovering as many of their team’s hidden words as possible.
 If they get any wrong, they risk unearthing one of the other team’s words, or worse – the instant-loss word.

-- Head to the official Codenames website and create a room.
+- Head to the official website, to create a room: codenames.game

 - Invite your players and set your teams.